TQBio/HyFeaL/README.md

 # HyFeaL
-A fast and accurate dimension reduction framework for meth-ylation microarray data analysis using hybrid feature learning
+A fast and accurate dimension reduction framework for methylation microarray data analysis using hybrid feature learning.

+## The overview of HyFeaL